xfwang/SCNV/README.md

 hxchen@ucdavis.edu

 Sinsat provides functions for performancing CNA analysis with Single-cell DNA sequencing.
-Current pipeline majorly facilitates the binless segemenation and CNA break point detection of single-cell sequencing data.
+Current pipeline majorly facilitates the binless segemenation on single-cell sequencing.
 These breakpoints may be used as surrogates for SNVs.

 1. Preprocessing